cyber-lua/earthworm/README.md

-# dumbasslang
+# earthworm
 A python based module because i got bored

 Currently has no public builds.

-# Dumbasslang documentation
+# earthworm documentation

 output(text)
 > outputs something to the terminal